 We are proud of our rich and diverse learning community and ensure that every learner is respectful of all individuals and groups, regardless of faith, ethnicity, gender, sexuality, political or financial status.

 Our fundamental human values are:

-Our form time INSPIRE programme promotes our human values through regular current affair topics and our thought for the week.
-Our form groups are named after our key values of law, democracy, freedom, respect, equality and independence.
+Our rigorous tutor time programme promotes our human values through regular weekly current affair topics and through our thought for the week.
+Our form classes are named after our key values of law, democracy, freedom, respect, equality and independence.

 At UBHS we are continuously developing our curriculum and enrichment opportunities to inspire our learners to work hard, behave maturely and respect themselves and others to become Tomorrow’s Successful Men’.

 Today’s successful learners aspire for a high achieving future.